Turbulence (1997 film): Plot

-Weaver's behavior becomes increasingly erratic since he is paranoid of being sentenced to death upon landing and occasionally suffers nervous breakdowns.
-He then locks the passengers in the crew's cabin then attacks and strangles Maggie, one of the other flight attendants, to death.
-Ryan reveals that he did in fact commit the murders that he's accused of, although he continues to insist that the evidence against him was planted by Hines.
-He then calls the FBI control center at LAX and threatens to crash the 747 into their facility since he is now willing to do anything to avoid being arrested.
-His motives had become clear to Teri after she speaks, via the aircraft's radio, with Hines.
+Weaver's behavior becomes increasingly erratic and paranoid, suffering nervous breakdowns.
+He locks the passengers in the crew's cabin, then attacks and strangles Maggie, one of the other flight attendants, to death.
+Weaver then calls Hines at the FBI control center at LAX and threatens to crash the 747 into their facility, stating that he is willing to do anything to avoid being arrested.
+Weaver reveals to Teri that he committed the murders and attacks her, but she manages to trap him below deck.

-Teri must be instructed by radio from Captain Bowen how to reprogram the autopilot to land at LAX, but her task is complicated by Weaver's obscene and constant interruptions.
-After the plane barely survives turbulence during the storm, Weaver breaks into the avionics bay and smashes the server running the primary autopilot software, rendering the first landing attempt unsuccessful, and forcing a last second go-around.
-It skims a rooftop Japanese restaurant and a multi-story parking garage, but regains the air.
-The plane's landing gear picks up a Ford Ranger pickup, which hinders the next landing at LAX.
-The backup autopilot has now engaged, and Teri makes efforts to turn the plane around.
-The LAX airport chief sends an F-14 Tomcat to intercept the 747.
+After the plane survives severe turbulence, Teri must be instructed by radio on how to reprogram the autopilot to land at LAX.
+Her task is complicated by Weaver's obscene and constant interruptions.
+Weaver breaks into the avionics bay and smashes the server running the primary autopilot software, rendering the first landing attempt unsuccessful, and forcing a last second go-around.
+The plane skims a rooftop Japanese restaurant and a multi-story parking garage, but regains the air, though the landing gear picks up a Ford Ranger pickup.
+The backup autopilot engages, allowing Teri to make efforts to turn the plane around.
+However, an Air Force officer at LAX sends an F-14 Tomcat to intercept the 747.

-Teri begs LAX not to have her shot down, insisting she can land the plane.
+Teri begs the authorities not to have her shot down, insisting she can land the plane.
 Weaver breaks into the cockpit with an axe and tries to kill her, but the F-14 destroys the truck instead, shaking the 747 and giving Teri a chance to attack.
-Teri retrieves a .38 revolver that one of the marshals was forced to unload and turn over to the captain upon boarding, and, in the midst of Weaver's assault, manages to load a bullet that fell out of the marshal's pocket.
-She finally shoots Weaver through the head and kills him.
-Teri returns to the pilot's seat and with Bowen's radio assistance, safely lands the 747 using the autopilot.
+Teri retrieves a .38 revolver and, in the midst of Weaver's assault, manages to load a bullet and shoots Weaver through the head, killing him.
+She returns to the pilot's seat and, with radio assistance, safely lands the 747 using the autopilot.
 Despite Weaver's claims that he killed them all, the other crew and passengers are found alive.